Reviews

 Perhaps the most remarkable aspect of the Domino’s sound is its purity from bottom to top.
 This purity should not be confused with what I assume is generally meant by loudspeaker ‘transparency’, which probably has more to do with the characteristics of the speaker’s frequency response.
 The purity in the Domino’s case means, for one thing, that the speaker has quite an exceptional ability to make clear, a layer after layer, not only what’s happening on the front of the stage of the orchestra, but also on the back stage, in the second and third rows.
 I find this level of ‘see through’, that is, the ability to make small and distant sonic cues audible, rare, and it reminded me of my tentative impressions regarding Meriläinen’s current driven loudspeaker years back (so perhaps it has to do with current drive and lack of harmful EM effects?)
 When extra obscurity or haze – I don’t know exactly what to call it – has vanished from the surface of the sound, the listening experience turns more informative and meaningful.
 Music makes more sense, simply.

 The purity equals to more music/sound going into the speaker, including dynamic and complex one.
-First week I spend by listening solely to classic music on dozens of decades old Nouvelle Revue du Son Test CDs.
+First week I spent by listening solely to classic music on dozens of decades old Nouvelle Revue du Son Test CDs.
 One of my amusements was playing back the most dynamic/complex samples of orchestral music that I could only find, and do it at rather high volume levels.
 Apart from a couple of extreme exceptions I did not feel that there would have been too much material for the Domino to chew up.
 The sound remained clean and sensible throughout.

 The second praiseworthy feature of the Domino’s sound is its bass performance (the manufacturer claims -2dB / 52Hz and 40Hz, +/-3dB).
 One way to formulate the idea here is this: Domino dares to sound mid-rangy.
 It sounds mid-rangy whenever there’s nothing else on the record than midrange content, but lo and behold when the record really contains mid and upper-bass notes, the speaker reproduces them as they should and without pushing them into the lap of the listener.
 To me that’s always a mark of a quality speaker.
 The bass is springy, as it often is from a sealed cabinet (and BR rarely is), but I felt that the Domino took things a step forward in this respect.
 The Domino doesn’t necessitate a subwoofer but after listening to it for a longer period of time, I became tempted to hear one of the two bigger sister models, Monitor or Tenor.
 Not so much because of their lower Fc (e.g. Tenor: 25Hz/104dB@1m), but more in view of the general breathability of the sound.